imnadev/management/README.md

 ## Prerequisites
 This packaged is currently designed to work on a project with certain conditions:
 * The project must use auto_route for navigation.
-* The project must use get_it for dependency injection and the `AppRouter` should be registered as `StackRouter` during initialization of get_it.
+* The project must use get_it with injectable for dependency injection.
-* The project must use injectable to generate code for get_it.
 * The project must use freezed.

 ## Getting started